Expand AllClick here for a more accessible version

 David (Randy) Padfield

-He is a native of St. Clair, Schuylkill County and currently lives in Cumberland County with his wife and their two children.
+He is a native of Saint Clair, Schuylkill County, and lives in Cumberland County with his wife and their two children.

 Deputy Director for Recovery

-Bekanich is also employed as a Police Officer in Courtdale Borough, Luzerne County, and has been a certified police officer for the last 28 years.
-He has also been a Commonwealth of Pennsylvania Certified Emergency Medical Technician for the last 33 years and a bomb detection dog (K9) handler for the last 12 years.
+Bekanich is also employed as a police officer in Courtdale Borough, Luzerne County, and has been a certified police officer for the past 30 years.
+He has been a Commonwealth of Pennsylvania Certified Emergency Medical Technician for the last 36 years and a bomb detection dog (K9) handler for the past 15 years.

 Deputy Director for 911

-Jeffrey Boyle is responsible for the strategic planning, policy development, and management of a comprehensive statewide 911 program.
-Partnering with the commonwealth's 911 community, Boyle has made significant contributions that have allowed PEMA to meet the legislative requirements of Act 12 of 2015 and to facilitate the commonwealth's transition to Next Generation 911 (NG911).
+Jeffrey Boyle is responsible for the strategic planning, policy development, and management of a comprehensive, statewide 911 program.
+Partnering with the commonwealth's 911 community, Boyle has made significant contributions that have allowed PEMA to meet the legislative requirements of Act 12 of 2015 and to facilitate the commonwealth's transition to Next Generation 911.

-Under Boyle's leadership, the 911 Office has distributed over $1 billion in support of county 911 operations.
-Many needed reforms have been implemented in the 911 Program to streamline business processes and improve oversight of 911 funding.
+Under Boyle's leadership, the 911 office has distributed more than $1 billion in support of county 911 operations.
+Many needed reforms have been implemented in the 911 program to streamline business processes and improve oversight of 911 funding.

 A new grant program has been implemented to incentivize consolidation/regionalization of 911 systems, address aging infrastructure within county 911 centers, and enhance GIS data across Pennsylvania.
 New requirements for Pennsylvania 911 systems related to training, certification, quality assurance, administration, and GIS have been adopted.
-The 911 Office is currently coordinating Pennsylvania's transition from a county-based legacy 911 system to a statewide NG911 system.
+The 911 office is coordinating Pennsylvania's transition from a county-based legacy 911 system to a statewide Next Generation 911 system.

 Timothy W. Sevison

-Sevison earned a Doctor of Science (D.Sc) in disaster science and emergency management from Jacksonville State University, a Master of Professional Studies (M.P.S) in homeland security/public health preparedness from Pennsylvania State University, and a Master of Business Administration (M.B.A) from Eastern University.
+Sevison earned a Doctor of Science degree in disaster science and emergency management from Jacksonville State University, a Master of Professional Studies degree in homeland security/public health preparedness from Pennsylvania State University, and a Master of Business Administration from Eastern University.

 Paula J. Wilcox

-Paula Wilcox serves the citizens of Pennsylvania with more than 30 years of Business Administration and HR experience.
+Paula Wilcox serves the citizens of Pennsylvania with more than 30 years of business administration and human resources experience.
 Having served as the Director of Administrative Services within the Office of the Governor for nearly 12 years, she joined the PEMA team as the Deputy Director for Administration in January of 2018.

-Wilcox attended Williamsport Area Community College for Business Accounting and brings many years of fiscal, accounting and HR experience from the private sector with her.
+Wilcox attended Williamsport Area Community College for business accounting. and brings many years of fiscal, accounting, and human resources experience from the private sector with her.

 She and her husband, Alan, relocated from Bradford to Dauphin County in 2006.